ryohei-1051/powershell-portfolio-lab/labs/01-ad-bulk-users/README.md

-# PowerShell Lab: Bulk Active Directory User Management (CSV)
+# Lab 01: AD Bulk Users (Create/Delete) from CSV

 ## Overview
+Bulk-create and bulk-delete Active Directory users using PowerShell and a CSV template.
 This repo archives a BCIT in-class PowerShell lab for:
 - Bulk **AD user creation** from CSV
 - Bulk **AD user deletion** from CSV